Hard questions for those who believe CO2 is causing climate change

 Yes, but that starts in 1979, so you’d expect something like that.
 Look carefully: since 2006, the ice volume has actually increased.

-Let’s separate summer from winter.
-Here are the minimum (not average) numbers, usually reached in late August, when ice is at its minimum:
+Here is the minimum (not average) sea-ice extent, usually reached in late August:

 That’s a more interesting number.
 Summer ice is about 2 million square km less than the yearly average.
 That’s when CNN tells us that “New study warns Arctic sea ice vanishing sooner than predicted!”
 Yet as CO2 continues its relentless rise, the minimum summer Arctic sea ice extent hasn’t changed since 2007, despite Arctic amplification.